DerfOh/git-lesson/README.md

     * `git merge feature`

 * Git will automatically attempt to merge the files if there are any conflicts it will prompt the user to fix them

+test